It’s a concern that we hear from family members all the time: How can I get my loved one to stay in treatment?

 - Motivation to Change: How committed is your loved one to getting clean and sober?
 They must have some desire to change.

 - Staff Experience: Look for treatment centers with staff who are recovered addicts.
 These individuals can bring a level of compassion and patience that others cannot.
 They are also proof that recovery works.

 - Facility Engagement: Your loved one’s treatment center should be engaged in the treatment.
 What goals are set?
 How are they monitored?

 - Intervention: While no one can be forced to stay in treatment, the staff can persuade an addict not to leave.
 Does the treatment center have a strong network of counselors, doctors and support staff that are available to intervene?

 - Compassion and Love: Will your loved one feel understood, respected and cared for?
-Staff that appear impatient or make demeaning comments will only hurt your loved one’s recovery.
+Staff that appears impatient or make demeaning comments will only hurt your loved one’s recovery.

-- Support Network: A strong support network is a key aspect for staying in treatment.
-Aside from being a positive influence, choose a treatment center that gives you opportunities to be involved through family therapy and visits.
+- Support Network: A strong support network is a key aspect of staying in treatment.
+Aside from being a positive influence, choose a treatment center that gives you opportunities to be involved in family therapy and visits.